hplawski/iGamingDatabaseDesign/README.md

 <h1 align="center">Database Design: iGaming</h1>
-Shown here is a database design for an iGaming company using PostgreSQL showcasing fields data types, primary keys, and foreign keys
+This is a database design for an iGaming company using PostgreSQL showcasing fields data types, primary keys, and foreign keys